A PDF version of these guidelines can be found here.

 Protecting employers from excessive and unreasonably volatile premiums is particularly important for small employers.
-The claims experience of a small employer can be volatile from period to period and can be unduly affected by one large claim.
+The claims experience of a small employer should not be volatile from period to period or unduly affected by one large claim.

 A small employer’s individual claims experience should not have an unreasonable impact on their premium.
-From this perspective, small employer premium stability is consistent with the affordability objective in the legislation and the insurance principles articulated in Principle 2.
+From this perspective, small employer premium stability is consistent with the affordability objective in the legislation and the risk pooling principles articulated in Principle 2.